 Banks and brokers have the authority under New York Stock Exchange, or "NYSE," rules to vote shares for which their customers do not provide voting instructions on routine matters.
-The proposal to ratify the appointment of our independent registered public accounting firm for 2022 is considered a routine matter under NYSE rules.
+The proposal to ratify the appointment of our independent registered public accounting firm for 2023 is considered a routine matter under NYSE rules.
 This means that banks and brokers may vote in their discretion on this matter on behalf of customers who have not furnished voting instructions at least ten days before the date of the Annual Meeting.
-Unlike the proposal to ratify the appointment of our independent registered public accounting firm, the election of directors and the advisory vote on executive compensation are non-routine matters for which brokers do not have discretionary voting power and for which specific instructions from their customers are required.
+Unlike the proposal to ratify the appointment of our independent registered public accounting firm, the election of directors, the proposal to amend our Certificate of Incorporation (the "Charter") to increase the total authorized number of Common Shares from 100,000,000 to 200,000,000 shares, the advisory (non-binding) vote on executive compensation and the advisory (non-binding) vote on whether an advisory vote on executive compensation should be held every one, two or three years are non-routine matters for which brokers do not have discretionary voting power and for which specific instructions from their customers are required.
 As a result, banks and brokers are not allowed to vote any shares held by you in "street name" on these matters on your behalf unless you provide the bank or broker with specific voting instructions.
-Failure to provide the bank or broker that holds your shares with specific voting instructions on these two non-routine matters will result in a "broker non-vote."
+Failure to provide the bank or broker that holds your shares with specific voting instructions on these four non-routine matters will result in a "broker non-vote."

-Beneficial owners of Common Shares held through the account of a bank or broker are advised that, if they do not timely provide instructions to their broker, their Common Shares will not be voted in connection with the election of directors or the advisory vote on executive compensation.
+Beneficial owners of Common Shares held through the account of a bank or broker are advised that, if they do not timely provide instructions to their broker, their Common Shares will not be voted in connection with the election of directors, the proposal to amend our Charter to increase the total authorized number of Common Shares from 100,000,000 to 200,000,000 shares, the advisory (non-binding) vote on executive compensation or the advisory (non-binding) vote on whether an advisory vote on executive compensation should be held every one, two or three years.